Fact: Everyone wants their website to rank at the top of the Google search.

 Online advertising model used to drive traffic to websites.
 This is where it starts to get interesting!

 Advertising bought on the basis of impression.
 The cost an advertiser pays for a thousand views or clicks on an ad.

 White Hat SEO

 When your SEO strategy and practices align with the search engines’ terms of service.

 Deliberate manipulation of search engine indexes.
 See: spamdexing.

-If you’re looking to post consistent content on your website and social media and drum up your SEO, let’s talk!
+If you’re looking to post consistent content on your website to drum up your SEO, let’s talk!
 Contact KMW.